Published

 I had mistakenly left out parentNodeId

-, which led to the error above as between builds the cached
+, which led to the error

-images would lose their relationship to their parent node.
+relationship to their parent node.

 I was once again bailed out by Typescript, and now the package seems to be free of bugs.
 If you check it out, let me know!